 - Pre-employment Screens/Offer

 Step 4Screening and Interviewing

 Your recruiter will search for and identify candidates who, at a minimum, meet the basic qualifications.
-You may access qualified candidates in ASPIRE via the Hiring Manager role or via eLink.
+You may access qualified candidates in Harvard Careers via the Hiring Manager role or via eLink.

 Hiring Manager Role